Sarah-HA25/Recommendation-System/README.md

 # Code Structure:
 - data_exploration.ipynb : a jupyter notebook to explore data and make some statistics
 - generate_popularity_model.py : where we create popularity model, popularity_recommender.py is used inside it
-- collaborative folder : Which contains all notebooks and files to generate collaborative model
+- collaborative folder : which contains all notebooks and files to generate collaborative model
 - models folder : which contains the two saved generated models (i.e collaborative + popularity)
 - static folder: which contains the css of the demo pages
 - templates folder : it contains our html pages